jimm/elixir-midifile/README.md

 ### Calculating delta times

-A few methods in MIDI::Sequence make it easier to calculate the delta times that represent note lengths.
-MIDI::Sequence#length_to_delta takes a note length (a multiple of a quarter note) and returns the delta time given the sequence's current ppqn (pulses per quarter note) setting.
+A few methods in Midifile.Sequence make it easier to calculate the delta times that represent note lengths.
+Midifile.Sequence#length_to_delta takes a note length (a multiple of a quarter note) and returns the delta time given the sequence's current ppqn (pulses per quarter note) setting.
 1 is a quarter note, 1.0/32.0 is a 32nd note (use floating-point numbers to avoid integer rounding), 1.5 is a dotted quarter, etc. See the documentation for that method for more information.

-MIDI::Sequence#note_to_length takes a note name and returns a length value (again, as a multiple of a quarter note).
-Legal note names are those found in MIDI::Sequence::NOTE_TO_LENGTH, and may begin with "dotted" and/or end with "triplet".
+Midifile.Sequence#note_to_length takes a note name and returns a length value (again, as a multiple of a quarter note).
+Legal note names are those found in Midifile.Sequence::NOTE_TO_LENGTH, and may begin with "dotted" and/or end with "triplet".
 For example, "whole", "sixteenth", "32nd", "quarter triplet", "dotted 16th", and "dotted 8th triplet" are all legal note names.

-Finally, MIDI::Sequence#note_to_delta takes a note name and returns a delta time.
+Finally, Midifile.Sequence#note_to_delta takes a note name and returns a delta time.
 It does this by calling note_to_length, then passing the result to length_to_delta.